-- i.
-The eligible limit i.e. the average of the previous three financial years' actual export turnover or the previous year's actual export turnover, whichever is higher for exports. - Fifty percent of the eligible limit i.e. the average of the previous three ii. financial years' actual import turnover or the previous year's actual import turnover, whichever is higher for imports..
-Importers, who have already booked contracts up to previous limit of 25 per cent in the current financial year, shall be eligible for difference arising out of the enhanced limit.
+- the eligible limit i.e. the average of the previous three financial years' actual export turnover or the previous year's actual export turnover, whichever is higher for exports. - Twenty five percent of the eligible limit i.e. the average of the previous three financial years' actual import turnover or the previous year's actual import turnover, whichever is higher for imports.
+In case of importers who have already utilised in excess of the revised / reduced limit as on 16th December 2011 for the Financial Year 2011-12, no further bookings may be allowed under this facility.